This low-carb potato gratin recipe will be your new favorite side dish.

 Cuisine American

-Keto Scalloped Potatoes on a plate with a title
+cheesy Keto Daikon Potato Gratin Recipe on a plate with a title

-Keto Scalloped Potatoes in a dish and on a plate with a title
+Keto Daikon Potato Gratin Recipe in the dish and plated with a title

 Categories: